Wet snow slated for D.C. area Saturday night into Super Bowl Sunday

-This will be a much faster-moving storm than the three-day event last week which put down 4 to 8 inches across much of the region between Sunday and Tuesday.
+This will be a much faster-moving storm than the three-day event last week that put down four to eight inches across much of the region between Sunday and Tuesday.
 This storm should be in and out in 12 hours or less.

 Snow total scenarios